radiantearth/stac-api-spec/core/README.md

 to the STAC API Catalog that declares them.
 A STAC API Catalog may link to sub-catalogs within it via `child` links that declare different conformance classes.
 This is useful when an entire catalog cannot be searched against to support the *STAC API - Item Search* conformance class, perhaps because it uses multiple databases to store items, but sub-catalogs whose items are all in one database can support search.

+A STAC API conforming to the *STAC API - Browseable* conformance class (<https://api.stacspec.org/v1.0.0-rc.1/browseable>) must be structured such that all Items in the catalog can be accessed by following `child` and `item` link relations.
+This is a more significant constraint than a STAC API without this conformance class or a STAC Catalog that is available over HTTP but does not implement STAC API, neither of which have any guarantee regarding the reachability of Items.
+This conformance class is used to signal to users that they can fully navigate to all available Items using a UI (like [STAC Browser](https://github.com/radiantearth/stac-browser), and also makes it clear to crawlers that they can reach everything by following catalog links.

+Recommendations for structuring Catalogs hierarchically can be found in [Structuring Catalog Hierarchies](../core/README.md#structuring-catalog-hierarchies) from the *STAC API - Core* specification.

 ## Link Relations